Defective Products and Consumer Goods

 Whether your case involves a recalled/defective consumer or industrial product, we can help.

 Looking out for the consumer.
+Always.

 Consumer and industrial products surround us in our daily lives and are involved in almost everything we do.
-From the clothes we wear, to the foods we eat, to the medicines we take, to the machines we use, and to the cars we drive, we count on the companies making and selling consumer products to take the appropriate steps to ensure that the products are safe for normal use.
+From the clothes we wear, to the foods we eat, to the medicines we take, to the machines we use, and to the cars we drive, we count on the companies making and selling products to take all the appropriate and necessary steps to ensure that the products are safe for normal use.

 A defective product is something that is reasonably capable of inflicting substantial harm or causing injury to both people using the product as well as others who may be in the vicinity of it.
 While some defective products are easily identified, the more complex the product, the more complex the task is to prove and show to a jury that it is defective.
 SUGARMAN can help.